-Table 19: Dates when livestock must be effectively excluded from water bodies and continually flowing artificial watercourses in the Mangere Catchment.
+Table 19: Dates when livestock must be effectively excluded from water bodies and continually flowing artificial watercourses in the Mangere Catchment (for the purposes of conditions 4, 5 and 6)

-Livestock type Continually flowing rivers, streams and artificia watercourses greater than 1m wide All continually flowing rivers, streams and artificial watercourses Natural wetlands >2000m2 Lakes (>1ha) Pigs and dairy cows Excluded from the date Rule E.3.4.1 becomes operative.
+Livestock type Continually flowing rivers, streams and artificial watercourses greater than 1m wide All continually flowing rivers, streams and artificial watercourses Natural wetlands >500m2 (0.05ha) Lakes (>1ha) Pigs and dairy cows Excluded from the date Rule E.3.4.1 becomes operative.
 Excluded from 1 January 2023.
 Excluded from three years after date Rule E.3.4.1 becomes operative.
 Beef cattle, dairy support cattle and deer Lowland and hill country areas as mapped in 'I Maps Ngā mahere matawhenua': Excluded by 1 January 2025.
 Lowland and hill country areas as mapped in 'I Maps Ngā mahere matawhenua': Excluded from 1 January 2030.
 Lowland areas as mapped in 'I Maps Ngā mahere matawhenua': Excluded from 1 January 2025.
 Hill country areas as mapped in 'I Maps Ngā mahere matawhenua': No exclusion required.
 Excluded from the date Rule E.3.4.1 becomes operative.

-^{}Rivers, streams and artificial watercourses that continually contain water and are wider than one metre at any point within or immediately adjacent to the boundary of a property.
+\Rivers, streams and artificial watercourses that continually contain water and are wider than one metre at any point within or immediately adjacent to the boundary of a property.
 Width is measured when the river, stream or artificial watercourse is at its annual fullest flow without overtopping its banks.